dida-do/dida-tools/README.md

 ```

 A selection of training routines is already implemented and stored in the module `training`.
 The signature of the training routines can vary.
 Of course, these steps can also be executed in a Jupyter Notebook.

 ## Models

-Model implementation can be found in the `models` submodule.
-For now,
+Model implementations can be found in the `models` submodule.
+For now, an exemplary recursive U-Net implementation and binary classification models from `torchvision` are available.
+Feel free to add your own!

-only an exemplary recursive U-Net implementation is available.
-Feel free to add your model!
+Additionally, `scikit-learn` provides a large number of algorithms.

 ## Experiment tracking